Liver-Branding Surgeon Fined More Than $13,000, Ordered To Do Community Service

 " 'Bramhall used an argon beam coagulator, which seals bleeding blood vessels with an electric beam, to mark his initials on the organs,' the AP writes.

-According to the BBC, Judge Paul Farrer accepted that Bramhall did not intend or foresee any harm to the patients, but that his actions were nonetheless "an abuse of power and a betrayal of trust," saying in court:
+According to the BBC, Judge Paul Farrer accepted that Bramhall did not intend or foresee any harm to the patients but said that his actions were nonetheless "an abuse of power and a betrayal of trust," saying in court:

 "Both of the operations were long and difficult.
 I accept that on both occasions you were tired and stressed and I accept that this may have affected your judgment.

-"This was conduct born of professional arrogance of such magnitude that it strayed into criminal behaviour.
+"This was conduct born of professional arrogance of such magnitude that it strayed into criminal behaviour."

 Prosecutor Tony Badenoch said that Bramhall "said in hindsight [the branding] was naive and foolhardy — a misjudged attempt to relieve the tension in theatre," The Guardian reports.